corda/corda-docs-portal/content/en/platform/corda/4.11/community/financial-model.md

 `LinearState`A state which has a unique identifier beyond its StateRef and carries it through state transitions.
 Such a state cannot be duplicated, merged or split in a transaction: only continued or deleted.
-A linear state is useful when modelling an indivisible/non-fungible thing like a specific deal, or an asset that can’t be split (like a rare piece of art).`DealState`A LinearState representing an agreement between two or more parties.
+A linear state is useful when modeling an indivisible/non-fungible thing like a specific deal, or an asset that can’t be split (like a rare piece of art).`DealState`A LinearState representing an agreement between two or more parties.
 Intended to simplify implementing generic protocols that manipulate many agreement types.`FungibleAsset`A FungibleAsset is intended to be used for contract states representing assets which are fungible, countable and issued by a specific party.
 States contain assets which are equivalent (such as cash of the same currency), so records of their existence